Danehill, East Sussex

 Danehill is a village in East Sussex, England.

-Governance

-Danehill is part of the electoral ward called Danehill/Fletching/Nutley.
-The population of this ward taken at the 2011 Census was 5,346.

 Religious sites

 There are two Anglican churches in the parish: one at Danehill (dedicated to All Saints) and the other at Chelwood Gate.

 Education

 There are two schools in the area: the state-run Danehill Church of England primary school and the independent Cumnor House prep school.

 Culture and community

 The public houses are Coach and Horses (Danehill) and the Red Lion at Chelwood Gate.
 Musician Maurice Gibb lived in the village for some time.

 The Ashdown Weekend is a village event, begun in 1973 and serving to make money for different organisations in the village.

-The actor Peter Butterworth, best known for appearing in the Carry On films, and his wife, the comedian Janet Brown, are buried in Danehill churchyard.
+A local author by the name of Sam Alexander, who grew up in Danehill, has written a fictional novel about the village.
+It is called 'The village that refused to die' and is available to buy on Amazon.

 History

 The first written evidence of the village comes from 1265 and the first permanent houses from 1400.
 By 1660 the Red Round Inn became a stopping point for travellers between London and Lewes.
 After travellers continued to use Danehill's roads, the village decided to improve the roads which led to wealthy families moving into the area, such as John Baker Holroyd who moved into Sheffield Park in 1769 and was later to become the First Lord Sheffield.